 Summit attendees heard from leaders advocating for the SDGs around the world.
 Professor Senait Fisseha, Chief Advisor to the Director-General of the WHO and Director for Global Programs at the Susan Thompson Buffett Foundation, reminded attendees that “COVID-19 has laid bare the vast inequalities in our health systems, while showing us how interconnected our world is.

-We must work in partnership with one another across borders, health areas, and ideologies.”
-And Diane Keita, the Deputy Executive Director, Programme at UNFPA, focused on the role of youth in that ‘partnership,’ addressing the audience that “investment in young people to harness the demographic dividend remains crucial.”
+We must work in partnership with one another across borders, health areas, and ideologies. ” And Diane Keita, the Deputy Executive Director, Program at UNFPA, focused on the role of youth in that ‘partnership,’ addressing the audience that “investment in young people to harness the demographic dividend remains crucial.”

-Later events included side events hosted by Care International Ghana, the Internal Displacement Monitoring Centre, UNFPA Ghana, and IAYG.
-On Thursday, the opening plenary focused on the African Continental Free Trade Programme, and later events highlighted issues of gender equality.
+Later events included side events hosted by Care International Ghana, the Internal Displacement Monitoring Center, UNFPA Ghana, and IAYG.
+On Thursday, the opening plenary focused on the African Continental Free Trade Program, and later events highlighted issues of gender equality.

 Even the lunch was productive, accentuated by UNFPA Ghana’s condomize campaign.
 The hybrid event presented a unique situation; 1,267 registrations had been made, so many attendees were watching through Facebook live-streams or joining events on Zoom.
 It was a truly global affair.

 While Convenor Emmanuel Ametepey, the secretariat, and partners at Zimbabwe Youth SDGs were executing the in-person event, IAYG Deputy Director for Communications and Public Affairs Kyle Singson, whose team coordinated the public communications & social media strategy leading up to the Summit, was helping to share highlights from the event for viewers worldwide from the Philippines.